N4D MESH CONTROLLER

 Network Propagation: CIDR and Lateral Scanning

-Two dedicated scanning goroutine clusters drive autonomous network propagation. main.scanCIDR accepts CIDR blocks from the controller's task queue and fans out parallel probes across the entire range (confirmed: 5 concurrent goroutine functions in the debug build). main.scanLateral operates on locally derived target sets — it reads ARP tables, /etc/hosts, and SSH known_hosts entries from the current host and probes adjacent addresses on the same subnet without waiting for a C2 assignment.
-The combination means a newly compromised host begins lateral scanning autonomously within seconds, independent of whether the controller issues a task.
+Two dedicated scanning goroutine clusters drive C2-directed network propagation via operator-tasked reconnaissance. main.scanCIDR accepts CIDR blocks from the controller's task queue and fans out parallel probes across the entire range (confirmed: 5 concurrent goroutine functions in the debug build). main.scanLateral operates on locally derived target sets — it reads ARP tables, /etc/hosts, and SSH known_hosts entries from the current host and probes adjacent addresses on the same subnet without waiting for a per-task C2 assignment.
+The combination means a newly compromised host begins lateral scanning automatically within seconds after C2 task assignment, independent of waiting for further per-step confirmation.

 Honeypot Detection Engine